Getting into TikTok the hard way, busy human edition

 Sadly, it works in a similar fashion from the creator’s side.
 I can have international friends liking my videos but the statistics make it clear: my videos struggle to leave my country.
 It’s always the same mix: 90% of my viewership is my fellows and 10% is an arbitrary list of other countries that often don’t speak the language of the content I produce.
 Viewership numbers are empty metrics that could as well be generated at random.

-If you, just like me, would like to escape the hell of low-quality content made by your fellows, or for any reason don’t want TikTok to assume anything based on your location, consider using a VPN before signing up.
-Maybe keep your VPN on every time you use TikTok at all.
+If you’d like to escape the hell of low-quality content made by your fellows, or for any reason don’t want TikTok to assume anything based on your location, consider using a VPN before signing up.
+Maybe keep VPN on every time you use TikTok at all.

 Give only as much privilege as needed

 Let me repeat - TikTok treats everything as a meaningful signal.
-Including your app settings and any data you voluntarily provide to the app.
+Including your app settings and any data you provide.

-And you definitely aren’t under any obligation to provide any of the data this app asks for.
+You aren’t under any obligation to provide any of the data TikTok asks for.
 If you don’t want notifications, don’t turn them on.
-If you see no point uploading your contact list, don’t do it.
+If you don’t want to upload your contact list, don’t do it.

-Be warned that the app will get annoying any time you dare having your own opinion.
+Be warned that the app gets annoying any time you dare having your own opinion.
 You will see prompts to upload your contact list even though you already said ‘no’.
-And if you want to disable app notifications, the app will insult your intelligence by making you answer ‘maybe later’ instead of good old “no”.
+If you want to disable app notifications, the app will insult your intelligence by making you answer ‘maybe later’ instead of good old “no”.

 I’m not even saying you should maintain some standards about your own online privacy (narrator: yes, you should).
 But you want TikTok to be a little better at serving you interesting content.
 Starving it off data points to make assumptions about you can be a way to go.